ooni/ooni.org/content/about/data-policy.md

 and you have opted-in to push notifications, we may send you a push notification encouraging you to test a long list of URLs.

-You can opt out of sending us your network information by disabling this option in the settings of the OONI Probe apps.
+You can opt out of sending us your network ASN by disabling the collection of network information in the settings of the OONI Probe apps.
+You cannot, however, opt out of sending information about the type of network (e.g. WiFi) you are running OONI Probe on.

 #### Network measurements